flutter/website/src/resources/design-principles.md

       contacting the person who made the change.

-    - A request that people notify you if this change will be a problem, perhaps by discussing the change in the issue tracker on on the pull request.
+    - A request that people notify you if this change will be a problem, perhaps by discussing the change in the issue tracker on the pull request.

  3. **If folks agree that the benefits of changing the API outweigh the stablity costs**, you can proceed with the normal code review process for making